-- Select three substantial Internet based learning environments (3 web quests; 3 educational lesson plans or activities; or 3 Scavenger hunts etc...) - o Discuss if and how these activities are effectively using IT

-- Comparatively analyze the design of the sites on criteria such as (but not limited to): content quality; usability; core curriculum; content; motivation; state and national content and technology standards; navigational issues; procedural/usability issues and pedagogy - How effectively are the sites meeting the needs and expectations of the major stakeholders - Present "lessons learned" about the websites' quality and ways they can improve their services - How would you change or improve their activities. (include discussions from class and readings) - Develop a lesson or training activity incorporating a Webquest to engage learners. - Also include a written narrative explaining how the Webquest changes the manner in which you accomplish the lesson or training activity?
+- Select three substantial Internet based learning environments (3 web quests; 3 educational lesson plans or activities; or 3 Scavenger hunts etc...) - o Discuss if and how these activities are effectively using IT - Comparatively analyze the design of the sites on criteria such as (but not limited to): content quality; usability; core curriculum; content; motivation; state and national content and technology standards; navigational issues; procedural/usability issues and pedagogy - How effectively are the sites meeting the needs and expectations of the major stakeholders - Present "lessons learned" about the websites' quality and ways they can improve their services - How would you change or improve their activities. (include discussions from class and readings) - Develop a lesson or training activity incorporating a Webquest to engage learners. - Include a written narrative (separate or somewhere in the webquest) explaining how the Webquest changes the manner in which you accomplish the lesson or training activity?
 What changes did you need to make in the design of the lesson to incorporate the Webquest?
 What internet safety issues had to be addressed?
-What learner skills and assessment considerations do you need to address when including a Webquest? - Courseware evaluation. - Select one of the types of software functions described in chapter 4 of the text (i.e. drill and practice, tutorials, simulations, games etc...).
-Using Robyler's Minimum Criteria Checklist, locate and evaluate a courseware package with that function.
-Prepare a description (include information from chapter 4 on "recommendation courseware evaluation criteria", a completed criteria checklist (from page 108 in text) and demonstrative/descriptive evaluation of the software - Lesson plans for instructional software. - Select one of the types of software functions described in chapter 4 (i.e. drill and practice, tutorials, simulations, games etc...).
+What learner skills and assessment considerations do you need to address when including a Webquest? - Open Research Paper.
+Discuss the growth of IT in the workplace/work force.
+What are the most important skills needed for the workplace?
+How have (and will) students learn?
+How can the education system better teach and expose students to these skills? - Courseware evaluation. - Select one of the types of software functions described in chapter 4 of the text (i.e. drill and practice, tutorials, simulations, games etc...).
+Using the Minimum Criteria Checklist, locate and evaluate a courseware package with that function.
+Prepare a description (include information from chapter 4 on "recommendation courseware evaluation criteria"), a completed criteria checklist (from page 108 in text) and demonstration of the software (web based via PowerPoint) - Lesson plans for instructional software. - Select one of the types of software functions described in chapter 4 (i.e. drill and practice, tutorials, simulations, games etc...).
 Then locate a software package and prepare a lesson that integrates it into classroom activities in one of the ways described in the chapter.
-The lesson plan should indicate what age group, criteria checklist for evaluating instructional courseware (your own or from page 108 text), and what content standards it addresses.
+The lesson plan should indicate what age group, criteria checklist for evaluating instructional courseware (your own or from page 108 text), and what content standards it addresses. - Rubrics